-This bill is designed to support veterans in New Jersey by allowing them to bid at sheriff auctions for residential properties with a reduced deposit of only five percent of the purchase price, instead of the standard twenty percent.
-To qualify for this benefit, veterans must commit to occupying the property for a minimum of two years.
-The legislation introduces a new definition of "Veteran," which includes any resident honorably discharged from active service in the U.S. Armed Forces or the American Merchant Marine during World War II.
-This initiative aims to address the housing challenges faced by veterans, particularly those who have served since September 11, 2001, and is expected to promote homeownership among the state's veteran population.
+This bill aims to enhance homeownership opportunities for veterans in New Jersey by allowing them to participate in sheriff auctions for residential properties with a reduced deposit requirement of five percent of the purchase price, down from the standard twenty percent.
+To qualify for this benefit, veterans must commit to occupying the property as their primary residence for a minimum of two years.
+The bill also introduces a new definition of "Veteran," which includes any resident honorably discharged from active service in the U.S. Armed Forces or the American Merchant Marine during World War II, as recognized by the Department of Defense.
+This legislative effort acknowledges the unique challenges veterans face in securing stable housing, particularly for those who have served since September 11, 2001.

 Statutes affected: